hynky1999/o2-usefulness/README.md

 }
 ```

 which specified from where to load, where to save, how to filter and hot to tag the resulting data.
-The split config defines how and wheter to split data into train and test.
+The split config defines how and whether to split data into train and test.
 If we were doing inference we would not use filter_config and split_config.

 The important property of pipeline is that we can later use same pipeline to transform the data for inference.
 We just need to use the same transform_tag.
 The pipeline will than load the transform from transform_path and apply it to the data.